This is an Ultralight Backpacking Gear List that will enable anyone to cut their base weight down to a very lightweight 10lb / 4.5kg or less.

 Enlightened Equipment Revelation

-The lightest inflatable sleeping pad on the market in 2022.
+One of the lightest and most comfortable inflatable sleeping pad on the market in 2023.
 Ultralight thru-hikers will add this sleeping pad to their ultralight backpacking gear list.
-It is comfortable, but not as durable as some of the competition.
-Best suited for warmer weather only.
-I currently use this mattress and the Neo Air X-Lite and the Uberlite.
+It is comfortable, and much quieter than previous models.
+I currently use this mattress and the Uberlite.

 Sea to Summit Etherlite Insulated